Noaemien/ada-template-website/betting-floor.md

 4. **Final Bookmaker Odds ($O_i$):**
    $$O_i = \frac{1}{P'_i}$$

-this are the odds measured with this technique :
+These are the odds measured with this technique:

 | Rank | Article           | Odds      |
 |:----:|:-----------------|:---------:|